Skip to main content

 -

 The clinical significance of osteoporosis lies in the fractures that arise.
-Approximately one in two adult
+In adults, approximately one in two

 women and one in five men will sustain one or more fragility fractures (a low trauma fracture sustained from a